niharicka2602/niharicka2602/README.md

 ## 👩‍💻 About Me:
-- I’m Currently Working on DevOps Tech Stack
+- I’m Currently Practising DevOps.
 - I’m Currently Learning Openshift and Ansible
 - I’m Looking To Collaborate With DevOps Integrators
 - I’m Looking For Help In Learning Hacking & Cyber Security